liadko/Calibron/README.md

 ### Instructions
-Left Click: advance one move
+Mouse Click: advance one move.

-Space: advance until the solution is found
+Space: advance until the solution is found.

+Press B:  backtrack - revert to last guess, and guess differently next time.